How to Analyze and Interpret Heat Maps

 The TTFF relays the amount of time before a participant views a defined part of the stimulus, while the number of revisits can tell you about how many times a certain part of the stimulus is repeatedly viewed.
 The ratio describes the proportion of participants that actually viewed a set part of the stimulus.
 Overall, this data can provide a clearer picture about the level of attention that a stimulus receives.

-If you’d like to know even more about eye tracking, and how to use eye tracking in your research, then have a look through our free and amazing pocket guide.
-It’s fantastic, and with it, you’ll soon be creating fantastic studies.
+If you’d like to know even more about eye tracking, and how to use eye tracking in your research, then have a look through our free pocket guide.
+With it, you’ll soon be creating fantastic studies.